 - Remove the cap by rotating it counterclockwise.
 You may need a filter wrench or a strap wrench for this.
 It’s also a good idea to have a towel on hand if water spills.

 - Remove the old membrane.
 If it doesn’t budge, needle-nose pliers can help.
 If necessary, clean the membrane housing inside with warm dishwater.
 Household bleach or another suitable sanitizer may be used for disinfection if unscented household bleach isn’t available.
-Afterwards, rinse thoroughly.
+Afterward, rinse thoroughly.

 - Push the new membrane into the housing until it is fully seated.
 The end with the two black O-rings goes in first.
 Try to avoid touching the membrane with your bare hands to prevent infection.